ryanxie0/lingering-click-tooltips/README.md

 <br><br>
 * [ - ] The "Anchored" checkbox under "Location" has been replaced by the "Tooltip location" selector.
 <br><br>
+* [ ! ] Double-tap features have been strengthened by timing out key presses that are too long.
+<br><br>
-* [ ! ] The recently added clamping code restricted non-anchored tooltips to the viewport, which excludes the panel/minimap/chat areas in Fixed mode.
+* [ * ] The recently added clamping code restricted non-anchored tooltips to the viewport, which excludes the panel/minimap/chat areas in Fixed mode.
   * The code now uses canvas dimensions instead of viewport dimensions so that Fixed mode users can see non-anchored tooltips rendered everywhere.
 Nothing changes for resizable users.
-* [ ! ] Double-tap features have been strengthened by timing out key presses that are too long.

 ### Update 1.1 (Jul 26, 2021)
 As a reminder to all, please remember to use the double-tap CTRL feature, instead of the RuneLite plugin panel, to quickly toggle tooltips.
 Read over all the other features this plugin has to offer as well!